Zhefan-Xu/CERLAB-UAV-Autonomy/README.md

 https://github.com/Zhefan-Xu/CERLAB-UAV-Autonomy/assets/55560905/0e580d08-7003-4732-a5b0-5d4041f7d3fd

-## III.
+## IV.
 PX4 Simulation & Real Flight
 This section talks about running this framework in the PX4-based simulation or conducting real flight experiments.
 Please first follow the PX4 simulation installation guide as provided in [uav_simulator](https://github.com/Zhefan-Xu/uav_simulator).

 Before getting started, please make sure you are in the ```px4``` branch of the submodule [autonomous_flight](https://github.com/Zhefan-Xu/autonomous_flight) for the following demos (please check the link for detailed explanations):